 To encourage compliance with EHR mandates, the government offers financial incentives for healthcare providers who demonstrate meaningful use of certified EHR technology.
 Providers who meet the criteria may receive bonuses.
 Conversely, non-compliance can lead to penalties.

 While EMRs don't directly provide care, they enable better decision-making and improve communication between healthcare providers, which enhances patient care.
 The adoption of EHRs under these mandates has led to notable improvements in care quality and efficiency.
+For healthcare providers with unique needs, custom EMR & EHR development can further optimize these benefits by tailoring systems to specific workflows and patient populations.

 With access to accurate and up-to-date patient information, healthcare providers can make better-informed decisions, reduce medication errors, and coordinate care more effectively among different specialists.